pushpender-singh-ap/react-native-scanner/README.md

 If you want to provide your React Native app the ability to read barcodes and QR codes, you should definitely give this package some thought.

 The `@pushpendersingh/react-native-scanner` package also includes a flashlight feature that can be turned on and off.
-This can be useful when scanning QR codes in low light conditions.
+This can be useful when scanning QR codes & barcodes in low light conditions.

 ## Getting started